 - Protect your pets and decide what happens to them

 - Protect your investments, such as monies in shared bank accounts and joint tenancies on property

 - Protect a business or the shares in a business you own

 How often should I update my Will?

 Key life events can have a major impact on the validity and effectiveness of your Will.
-You should review your Will if the following happens:
+You should review if the following happens:

 - You separate from your spouse and are in the process of, or have, filed for a Divorce.
-If you pass away before the Will is updated your ex-spouse will most likely inherit your estate
+If you pass away your ex-spouse will most likely inherit your estate

 - If you sell a property you have identified as a gift to a specific individual